 About the Endowment

-In the years since Northwestern’s founding in 1851, alumni, parents, and friends have generously supported the University’s efforts to provide an unparalleled education for its students and conduct cutting-edge research on a range of important areas.
-When you designate a gift to the Endowment, Northwestern accepts responsibility for ensuring that these contributions fulfill and sustain their intended purposes in perpetuity.
+In the years since Northwestern’s founding in 1851, alumni, parents, and friends have generously supported the University’s efforts to provide an unparalleled education for its students and conduct cutting-edge research in a range of important areas.
+When a gift is designated to the Endowment, Northwestern accepts responsibility for ensuring that these contributions fulfill and sustain their intended purposes in perpetuity.

 Northwestern University's 1851 Charter - creates a corporation and a Board of Trustees with "perpetual succession" authorized "to acquire, hold and convey property...solely for the purpose of education."
 The Charter also authorizes the Trustees to "place out at interest, or otherwise depose of "property" for the use of said institution in such manner as to them shall seem most beneficial."